gracelawley/childes/README.md

 # childes

-This package contains datasets created from a collection of 14 English child language corpora in the Child Language Data Exchange System (CHILDES) (https://childes.talkbank.org).
-More information about the individual corpora can be found via the CHILDES website.
+This package contains datasets created from a collection of 14 English child language corpora in the Child Language Data Exchange System (CHILDES).
+The transcripts are from the `childes-db` (version 2018.1) and are accessed with the [`childesr`] (https://CRAN.R-project.org/package=childesr) package.

 ## The 14 Corpora